 - Go ahead and fill them both out

-Chihuahua Growth According to gender
+Chihuahua growth according to gender

 Most of the Chihuahua’s development and growth will happen before they reach the age of eight months.
-After this, they will still be developing, but the ways in which they develop will vary according to the dog’s sex.
+After this, they will still be developing, but the ways in which they develop will vary according to the dog’s gender.